radj307/307lib/docs/opt3.md

 #### *Explicit* vs. *Implicit* Capture

-A capture can be classified as either explicit or implicit.
+A capture argument can be specified explicitly or implicitly.
 An explicit capture involves appending an equals sign `=` followed by a string.
 On the other hand, an implicit capture captures a Parameter that is separated by at least one space character.
 - Explicit: `--arg="Hello World!"`
 - Implicit: `--arg "Hello World!"`